 Oily fish

-Oily fish – like mackerel, tuna, salmon, and sardines – are superfoods and will serve you well when you feel hungry just before bed.
-They’re high in protein and rich in lots of key nutrients – particularly vitamin D and omega-3 fatty acids, which are understood to help with sleep.
+Oily fish – like mackerel, tuna, salmon, and sardines – are superfoods and will serve you well when feeling hungry just before bed.
+They’re high in protein and rich in key nutrients, particularly vitamin D and omega-3 fatty acids, which are understood to help with sleep.

 These tuna salad cucumber cups are a tasty way to enjoy fatty fish late at night, without worrying about eating a load of carbs.
 Mackerel on whole wheat toast is another popular option.